Filgrastim: High-Dose for Stem Cell Transplant (Generic Name)

-- Genetic counseling is available to you to discuss the effects of this drug therapy on future pregnancies.
-In addition, a genetic counselor can review the potential risks of problems in the fetus due to this medication if an exposure during pregnancy has occurred.
+- Genetic counseling is available for you to talk about the effects of this drug therapy on future pregnancies.
+Also, a genetic counselor can look at the possible risk of problems in the unborn baby due to this medicine if an exposure happens during pregnancy.

 - Breast feeding warning: It is not known if this drug passes into breast milk.
-For this reason, women are advised to discuss with their doctor the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and seriously harm a breast feeding infant.
+For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and badly harm a breast feeding baby.